madMAx43v3r/mmx-node/docs/MMX_script.md

 - `var` has local scope (behaves like `let`)
 - Integer overflows / underflows will fail execution (except for `unsafe_*(...)`)
-- Reading un-initialized variables will fail execution
+- Reading un-initialized variables will fail execution (instead of returning `undefined`)
 - Reading non-existent map values will return `null` (instead of `undefined`)
 - `==` comparison is strict (ie. same as `===` in JS)
 - `+` only supports integer addition (need to use `concat()` for strings)
 - `$` is not supported in variable / function names
-- `delete` is a function (not an operator) and it only works on variables (no object fields)
+- `delete` is a function (not an operator) and only works on variables directly

 ## Not supported from JavaScript

-- Classes
+- Classes (KISS)
 - Signed integers / negative values
 - Floating point values / arithmetic
 - Function variables (all functions are global like in `C`)